komal2203/komal2203/README.md

 # <img src = "https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="28"> **`Hi, I'm Komal Meena!  `**

-Welcome to my GitHub profile!
-I’m a passionate MERN Developer, Creative Designer, and Competitive Programmer with a flair for graphics and animations.
-I love combining creativity and logic to craft visually stunning and functional digital experiences.
+Welcome to my GitHub profile.
+I am a dedicated MERN Developer, Creative Designer, and Competitive Programmer with a strong focus on graphics and animations.
+I specialize in blending creativity with technical expertise to deliver visually appealing and highly functional digital solutions.

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">

 ## **`🌟 About Me`**

-- 💻 I'm a web development enthusiast who loves crafting interactive experiences with smooth animations and clean UI/UX.
+- 💻 I am a web development enthusiast, specializing in creating interactive experiences with seamless animations and clean UI/UX design.
-- 🎨 Passionate about bringing ideas to life through code, especially when it involves creative design and user engagement.
+- 🎨 I am passionate about transforming ideas into functional designs, with a particular focus on creative coding and user engagement.
-- 🏆 Successfully cleared the **NISM Mutual Fund Advisor Certification** on my first attempt — blending tech with a solid understanding of finance.
+- 🏆 I successfully completed the NISM Mutual Fund Advisor Certification on my first attempt, combining technical expertise with a solid understanding of finance.

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">

-## **` 💼 Skills`**
+## **` 👩🏻‍💻 Skills`**

 ### Programming Languages and Frameworks